Houston Deferred Adjudication Attorney

-About Deferred Adjudication in Texas
+What is a Deferred Adjudication in Texas?

 Deferred adjudication is a second chance to avoid a guilty finding and criminal sentence.
 If you have received a deferred adjudication, the judge decided there was enough evidence to find you guilty, but deferred the guilty finding while he places you on community supervision, i.e. probation.

 If you successfully fulfill the conditions of your probation, you will not be sentenced to jail and there will be no guilty finding on your criminal record.
 But if you fail, the judge can sentence you to any term within the range of punishment for your crime.
 The law does not allow deferred adjudication for some crimes, such as Driving While Intoxicated (DWI).

 Deferred adjudication is generally a better deal than regular probation, because the court doesn’t classify the person as guilty if he or she finishes the term successfully.

 Most charges are eligible for deferred adjudication, should a judge agree to it.
 Any misdemeanor or felony is available, except for the following charges: